pmndrs/zustand/docs/getting-started/comparison.md

 There is a major difference between Zustand and Valtio.
 Zustand is based on the immutable state model, while Valtio is based on the mutable state model.
-The contract in the immutable state model is that objects cannot be changed once created

 ```ts
 import create from 'zustand'